gersteinlab/mhealthCI/README.md

 ### Diabetes Data

-#### Patient 1: MED07
+#### Individual 1: MED07

-We will now demonstrate a walkthrough for one of the diabetes patients, MED007.
+We will now demonstrate a walkthrough for one of the individuals with diabetes, MED007.

 The study was over a 12-week period in which we train the model for the first two weeks and predict the remaning 10 weeks.
 We are attempting to understand the impact of excersise on blood glucose values.
-We will be running this data on the MED07 patient data.
+We will be running this data on the MED07 individual's data.
 If you need this data, it will be avaliable in the github repository for download.

 Execute this command in the terminal:
 ```